Lobopodia: Gilled lobopodians

 Dinocaridids with lobopodian affinities (due to shared features like annulation and lobopods) are referred to as "gilled lobopodians" or "gilled lobopods".
 These forms sport a pair of flaps on each trunk segment, but otherwise no signs of arthropodization, in contrast to more derived dinocaridids like the Radiodonta that have robust and sclerotized frontal appendages.
-Gilled lobopodians cover at least two genera: Pambdelurion and Kerygmachela.
+Gilled lobopodians cover at least four genera: Pambdelurion, Kerygmachela, Utahnax and Mobulavermis.
 Opabinia may also fall under this category in a broader sense, although the presence of lobopods in this genus is not definitively proven.
-Omnidens, a genus known only from a Pambdelurion-like mouth apparatus, may also be a gilled lobopodian.
+Omnidens, a genus known only from Pambdelurion-like mouthparts and distal parts of the frontal appendages, may also be a gilled lobopodian.
 The body flaps may have functioned as both swimming appendages and gills, and are possibly homologous to the dorsal flaps of radiodonts and exites of Euarthropoda.
 Whether these genera were true lobopodians is still contested by some.
 However, they are widely accepted as stem-group arthropods just basal to radiodonts.